pb4git/Nash-DQN-CSB-Article/README.md

 ![](/img/alliterations/fig_Win_Loss_vs_steps.png)

 ## Passing the 100ko code size limit
 In order to use neural networks on CG, a major obstacle has to be overcome: the 100ko code size limit.
 This is due to having to include the weights of the neural network in the file.
 What we do is compile the AI locally and send the binary in a base85 encoding via [this tool](https://github.com/Agade09/CG-Send-Binary).
 You would need roughly 12 characters (12 bytes) to represent a 4 byte float in plain text code (e.g: 1.2345678e10).
 By compiling the float is properly represented as 4 bytes in binary format.
 Unfortunately to send the binary you have to convert to a text format.
 The most efficient you can do on ascii characters is base85 which inflates the size by 25% (every 4 bytes of binary is represented with 5 plain text characters).
 Further code size can be saved by stripping the binary and compressing with upx.
 One can also quantize the network and upload weights of arbitrary precision (e.g: 13 bits) by storing the coefficient array as a bitset.
+There are also many compiler options and tricks which are used for example in the embedded systems world to minimise code size.

 It is also possible, as fenrir did, to compress only the coefficients and upload unobfuscated mostly-plain-text code to CG.